IshanEnrique/REACT_JS_STUDY/02/02Notes.md

 > Some error line may be seen on greetings .
 But still works fine , to overcome this error add in the lase -- export {}

+## Best practice -----------
+> As TypeScript is smart enough to detect the type of the data being provided in variable initialization , so the best practice should be not always give the type of the data in the decleration part if TypeScript can detect its type autometically .